yannpradel/TrackmaniaClicker/game_design_document.md

 Difficulty and complexity progression: Tracks become progressively harder and more challenging as the player progresses

-Unlocking new tracks: New tracks are unlocked as the player collects more coppers
+Unlocking new tracks: New tracks are unlocked as the player beats previous maps

 Prestige points: Players can restart the game with new and more powerful upgrades after collecting a certain amount of coppers